-In the latter part of the nineteenth century, the Social Democrats of Europe set out to "legislate Capitalism out of office."
+In the latter part of the nineteenth century, the Social-Democracies of Europe set out to "legislate Capitalism out of office."
 The class struggle was to be won in the capitalist legislatures.
-Step by step concessions were to be wrested from the state; the working class and the socialist parties were to be strengthened by means of "constructive" reform and social legislation; each concession would act as a rung in the ladder of Social Revolution, upon which the workers could climb step by step, until finally, some bright, sunny morning, the peoples would awake to find the Cooperative Commonwealth functioning without disorder, confusion, or hitch on the ruins of the capitalist state.
+Step by step concessions were to be wrested from the state; the working class and the Socialist parties were to be strengthened by means of "constructive" reform and social legislation; each concession would act as a rung in the ladder of Social Revolution, upon which the workers could climb step by step, until finally, some bright, sunny morning, the peoples would awake to find the Cooperative Commonwealth functioning without disorder, confusion, or hitch on the ruins of the capitalist state.

 But what happened?
 When a few legislative seats had been captured, the thunderous denunciations of the Socialist legislators suddenly ceased.
-No more were the parliaments used as platforms from which the challenge of militant [revolutionary] socialism was flung to all corners of Europe.
-Another era had set in, the era of "constructive" [reforms" and cabinet portfolios - the "cooperation of classes," the policy of openly or tacitly declaring that the coming of socialism was a concern "of all the classes," instead of emphasizing the Marxian policy that the construction of the Socialist system is the task of the revolutionary proletariat alone.
-"Moderate Socialism" accepted the bourgeois state as the leaders,] social reform legislation.
-All powers to shape the policies and tactics of the Socialist parties were entrusted to the parliamentary leaders.
-And these lost sight of Socialism's original purpose; their goal became twofold - "constructive reforms" and Cabinet portfolios, of the means to an end they made an end in itself.
-Moderate Socialism, in the hands of these parliamentary leaders, was now ready to share responsibility with the bourgeoisie in the control of the capitalist state, even to the extent of defending the bourgeoisie against the working class - as for instance during the first Briand Ministry in France, when the official party press was opened to a defense of the shooting of striking railway workers at the order of the Socialist-Bourgeois Coalition Cabinet.
+No more were the parliaments used as platforms from which the challenge of revolutionary Socialism was flung to all corners of Europe.
+Another era had set in, the era of "constructive" social reform legislation.
+Dominant Moderate Socialism accepted the bourgeois state as the basis of its action and strengthened that state.
+All power to shape the policies and tactics of the Socialist parties was entrusted to the parliamentary leaders.
+And these lost sight of Socialism's original purpose; their goal became "constructive reforms" and cabinet portfolios - the "cooperation of classes," the policy of openly or tacitly declaring that the coming of Socialism was a concern "of all the classes," instead of emphasizing the Marxian policy that the construction of the Socialist system is the task of the revolutionary proletariat alone.
+"Moderate Socialism" accepted the bourgeois state as the leaders, was now ready to share responsibility with the bourgeoisie in the control of the capitalist state, even to the extent of defending the bourgeoisie against the working class - as in the first Briand Ministry in France, when the official party press was opened to a defense of the shooting of striking railway workers at the order of the Socialist-Bourgeois Coalition Cabinet.